 He claimed there had been plenty of spooky goings-on in the old building.
-He said late at night, when he's alone cleaning up, sometimes the elevator will suddenly start working, its doors opening…and no one is inside.
-And then there was the night when an entire shelf, along with bottles and glasses, suddenly crashed to the floor.
+He said sometimes late at night, when he's alone cleaning up, the elevator will suddenly start working…its doors will open…and no one is inside.
+And then there was the night when an entire shelf of bottles and glasses suddenly crashed to the floor.

 I got goosebumps listening to his stories.
 He invited me to come back after the place closes one night, and to bring my co-investigator, and we were welcome to document any unexplained noises, sounds, etc.